DhanteyUD/Product-Landing-Page/README.md

 # Single Page Application (SPA)

-made Html, css and Javascript.
+made with Html, css and Javascript.